-- From about 1990 through to 2003 the Trade Account was in surplus reaching a peak in 2002. - During this same period the Current Account fluctuated between R10bn surplus and R20bn deficit. - Since 2003, when the Rand fell below it's long-term Trendline, the situation steadily deteriorated - and at an increasing rate, with 2007 recording a massive Current
+surplus reaching a peak in 2002.

-Account deficit of R146bn and 2008 a massive deficit of R169bn - equal to 7.4% of GDP!
+- During this same period the Current Account fluctuated between R10bn surplus and R20bn deficit. - Since 2003, when the Rand fell below it's long-term Trendline, the situation steadily deteriorated - and at an increasing rate, with 2007 and 2008 recording massive Current Account deficits of R145bn and R162bn respectively - both over 7.0% of GDP!

-To take a closer look at the more recent history, below is a Chart of quarterly data since 2001:
+To take a closer look at the more recent history, below is a Chart of Quarterly Current Account data since 2001: